rotki/rotki/docs/usage_guide.rst

 Manually Adding Trades Or Taxable Events
 ============================================

-Rotkehlchen will pull all your trade history from the exchanges whenever it needs it.
+Rotki will pull all your trade history from the exchanges whenever it needs it.
 But most of us have probably also done some OTC trades or taxable events at some point.
 Such events could even just be mining tokens, depending on your jurisdiction, participating in an ICO or getting paid in crypto.

 On the left menu click on the trades button and select "OTC Trades" from the dropdown menu.
 This will take you to the OTC Trades page.